 Offence Outcomes Nature of the Offence Normal penalty to be applied, or committed range of penalties where there is more than one available.
-Poor scholarship Incomplete, inaccurate or missing citation in a small number of instances.
-Details of areas for concern are included in written feedback and sent to both the candidate and the Director of Studies (DoS), who must meet to agree a plan of action to improve the candidate's understanding of good academic practice and any further training needed.
+Poor scholarship Incomplete, inaccurate or Details of areas for concern are missing citation in a small included in written feedback and number of instances. sent to both the candidate and the Director of Studies (DoS), who must meet to agree a plan of action to improve the candidate's understanding of good academic practice and any further training needed.
 All examples must be rectified within the work concerned.
 Poor scholarship within a thesis submitted for final examination will be raised as part of the viva process and will require correction and / or amendment as appropriate.
 No offence will be recorded on the candidate's student file/record.
-First and lesser offence (Not applicable for offences found in a thesis submitted for final examination) Evidence shows plagiarism or other assessment offence of a minor nature in terms of volume with very little significance to the piece of work overall.
-FRDC Chair/Panel issues a formal written warning to the candidate copied to the DoS, advising that further offences will be deemed 'serious' and may result in a severe penalty being applied from the range described.
-The offence is recorded on the candidate's student file/record until graduation.
+First and lesser Evidence shows FRDC Chair/Panel issues a formal offence plagiarism or other written warning to the candidate assessment offence of a copied to the DoS, advising that ( Not applicable for minor nature in terms of further offences will be deemed offences found in a thesis submitted for final examination) volume with very little significance to the piece of work overall. 'serious' and may result in a severe penalty being applied from the range described. , The offence is recorded on the candidate's student file/record until graduation.
 Candidate and DoS must meet to agree an action plan as above which will be subject to FRDC scrutiny.
 All examples must be rectified within the work concerned.